-Turbulent times often thrust recruitment efforts into a gridlock.
-Whether your team is in a hiring lull, or you're trying to actively hire without overstepping your limits, the question of what to do next is always top of mind.
+Uncertain times - caused by the occasional market fluctuation, a once-in-a-generation pandemic or anything in between - can often challenge or freeze your recruitment efforts for a while.
+Whether your team is in a hiring lull or you're trying to hire without overstepping your budgets, the question of "How do we approach this?" is always top of mind.

-The reality is that halting your efforts altogether will cause more problems down the line.
-Taking control of your strategy and positioning yourself as a thought leader for your business will help you stay relevant during turbulent times.
-Be agile and reevaluate your efforts within the context of a broader business impact.
-Regardless of whether you're actively hiring or not, the work you put in now will serve as a strong foundation for aggressive hiring goals when things return to normal.
+Halting your long-term recruitment efforts, especially employer branding, isn't wise because it can waste a lot of effort that your team put in before the company hit a roadblock.
+Evolving and taking control of your recruitment strategy will help you stay relevant during unpredictable times.
+Be agile and reevaluate your efforts within the context of broader business impact.

+Regardless of whether you're actively hiring or not, the work you put in during periods of uncertainty and slower momentum will serve as a strong foundation for meeting hiring goals when things return to normal.
 You'll see the return on your investment in the form of a shorter time-to-fill and reduced cost-of-vacancy for high-impact roles.

-Stay the course, but be smart about how you do it.
-We've created this playbook to serve as a guide to recruiting during difficult times - no matter what situation you're facing.
+To assist, we created this playbook to serve as a guide to recruiting during difficult times - no matter what situation you're facing.

-Consider this a choose-your-own adventure book.
+Consider this a choose-your-own adventure guide.
 If you're still hiring, continue reading to the next section for our step-by-step breakdown of playing offense through active recruitment.
 If you're not hiring, skip ahead to learn how to play defense.
-Or maybe you're transitioning from defense to offense and want to skip ahead to learn about how to do this successfully.
-No matter which section you choose, we've provided additional online resources to help you tackle each step.
+Or maybe you're transitioning from defense to offense and want to learn about how to make that switch successfully; we have something for you as well.